ADGEfficiency/teaching-monolith/interview-and-career/interview-questions.md

 - mean, medium and mode are all the same
 - entire distribution can be specified by two paraemters (mean and variance)
 - importance for linear regression

+---

+what is linear regression

+what is overfitting

+what is the ROC curve

+what is rf

+rf vs boosting